SummaryRead the full fact sheet

 There is no direct relationship between a food’s glycaemic index and the degree of , level of fibre or even sugar in the food.
 Some vegetables may even be high in GI.
 There are books and websites available giving details of the GI of a wide range of foods.

 A healthy diet can include moderate amounts of sugar together with a range of low GI carbohydrate choices.

 The glycaemic index is a useful tool for people with diabetes to help regulate their glucose levels.
 People with type 2 diabetes need the glucose in their diet to be absorbed slowly.
 They need to eat foods with a low GI.
 At least one low GI food is recommended at each meal.

-The quantity of carbohydrate foods eaten will also affect blood glucose levels.
+The quality and quantity of carbohydrate foods eaten will also affect blood glucose levels.
 Talk to your dietitian about the recommended quantities of carbohydrate-based foods you need.